NickvisionApps/libnick/docs/network.md

 # Nickvision::Network

-This module contains objects for managing a system's network state.
+This module contains objects for working with the network and internet.

 ## Table of Contents
 - [CurlEasy](#curleasy)